atthatmatt/bildaid-template/intenshion/README.md

 # Intenshion Instructions

 ## BLUF
-The Intenshion (insh) system sits between a person's desires and machine specifications.
+The Intenshion (Insh) system sits between a person's desires and machine specifications.
 Insh turns intentions into right actions in or though the digital domain.

-Insh reflects the way real world work is messy (case mgmt) and only sometimes turns into durable automation (process mgmt).
+Insh reflects the way real world work is messy (case mgmt) and only sometimes clarifies into repeating systems (process mgmt).

 Insh is designed to seek homeostasis.
-It will direct work when appropriate, never for its own sake.
+It will direct work to enact Noush's purpose, never for its own sake.

-Insh is not a system with its own purpose it is an extension of a person with a purpose.
+Insh has no intrinsic purpose, it is a self-maintaining proactive extension of a person with a purpose.
 A person is anything that can fill the Noush role.

 ## System Orientation